 Program Date: June 10- August 2, 2019

-The CKS Khmer Language and Culture Study Program (KLCP) provides an opportunity for faculty, post-graduate researchers and undergraduates from U.S. universities to participate in an intensive eight-week study abroad program, from June 04 through July 13, 2019, in Phnom Penh, Cambodia.
+The CKS Khmer Language and Culture Study Program (KLCP) provides an opportunity for faculty, post-graduate researchers and undergraduates from U.S. universities to participate in an intensive eight-week study abroad program, from June 10- August 2, 2019, in Phnom Penh, and Siem Reap Cambodia.
 This program is administered in collaboration with the University of Hawai’i, Mānoa.
 The program is designed for those who wish to develop Khmer language skills and understanding of contemporary Cambodian society for academic and professional purposes, but who have not completed two years of formal language training.
 Beginners are welcome to apply.
 The program is intended to complement Hawai’i’s Advanced Study in Khmer (ASK) program and is structured along similar lines.

 The program goals reflect CKS’s broader agenda of promoting research and international scholarly exchange through programs that increase understanding of Cambodia and its region:

-Generally, an applicant may be among the followings:
+Generally, an applicant may be among the following:

-- A graduate student, or junior or senior at a university, who is a prospective teacher in
+A graduate student, or junior or senior at a university, who is a prospective teacher in the areas afore-mentioned.

-- Citizens, nationals, or permanent residents of the United States may benefit from
+Citizens, nationals, or permanent residents of the United States may benefit from specific subsidies.

 Who is not eligible?